-Research Methodology Requirements (12 hours minimum)
+Research Methodology Requirements (Minimum 12 hours)

 To be taken in sequence:

-- The following two courses (6 hours):
+- The following two courses (6 hours), in any order:

-- EDC 385R Introduction To Quantitative Research (may be taken concurrent with EDC 381R)
+- EDC 385R Introduction to Quantitative Research

-- EDC 386R Introduction To Qualitative Research (requires EDC 381R as a prerequisite)
+- EDC 386R Introduction to Qualitative Research

 - EDC 387R Advanced Quantitative Research